tgecho/condensate/README.md

 I've been using it on a few unreleased early stage projects with great success, but I want to let it bake for a bit to ensure everything is conceptually sound before stamping a beta or higher version on it.

-The basic (and intentionally narrow) scope of the project is largely in place, with no major functionality currently planned for the code library.
+The basic (and intentionally narrow) scope of the project is largely in place, with no major functionality currently planned for the core library.
 I do intend to add a few extras, primarily around integration helpers for other projects such as React and react-router.

 There are also some potential optimizations and a few design decisions around error handling that will need to occur, but as of now there are no known glaring issues.